KAB47/Profile-Landing-Page/README.md

 Landing Page

-I am passionate about data analysis, data science, coding and technology, and have a particular interest in open-source projects.
+Passionate about data analysis, data science, coding and technology, and have a particular interest in open-source projects.

 I bring competencies in:

 - Excel
 - SQL